NeilWJames/simple-taxonomy-refreshed/readme.txt

 	* FIX: PHP 8.1 undefined array error.
 	* FIX: Tested with WP version 6.4.

-* Version 3.1.1  (11/08/2023)
-	* NEW: JS register uses defer with 6.3 onwards.
-	* FIX: PHP 8.1 deprecation error.
-	* FIX: Tested with WP version 6.3.

-* Version 3.1.0  (11/04/2023)
-	* NEW: Term controls may be applied to only a sub-set of post types.
-	* NEW: Labels that are the same as the WP defaults are not saved.
-	* FIX: PHP 8.1 error with array map on null.
-	* FIX: Tested with WP version 6.2.

-* Version 3.0.0  (17/11/2022)
-	* NEW: Post taxonomy lists may use html tags to format text.
-	* NEW: Term controls extended to Quick Edit options.
-	* NEW: Controls defined as operating as terms are entered now works.
-	* NEW: Further accessibility changes made to administration screens.
-	* NEW: Term control front end logic moved from page to js file.
-	* FIX: Server-side Tag Term Counts incorrect.

 For information on earlier version changes, see the [Simple Taxonomy Refreshed Changes](https://github.com/NeilWJames/simple-taxonomy-refreshed/blob/master/docs/changelog.md) page.

 == Migration Notice ==

 = From Simple Taxonomy =

-It is a drop-in replacement for [Simple Taxonomy](https://wordpress.org/plugins/simple-taxonomy) - using the same options table entry.
+It is a drop-in replacement for the now withdrawn [Simple Taxonomy](https://wordpress.org/plugins/simple-taxonomy) - using the same options table entry.

 If this is installed, deactivate it first.